SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Training, Calibration, and Build Details

-\paragraph{Toolchain.} Vendor GCC with \texttt{-O3}, LTO enabled; CMSIS-NN kernels for int8 conv/linear ops where available.
-We disable denormals and set \texttt{–ffast-math} for the heads on Big-MCU only (identical outputs within $<10^{-4}$ RMSE).
+We compile with vendor GCC using \texttt{-O3} and link-time optimization, relying on CMSIS-NN kernels for int8 convolution and linear operations when available.
+For Big-MCU builds we optionally enable \texttt{--ffast-math} for the auxiliary heads only, verifying that numerical differences remain negligible (RMSE $<10^{-4}$) relative to the float reference in our checks.

-\paragraph{Quantization/export.} Weights for $P_\ell$, $W_\mu$, $W_{\log\sigma^2}$ are int8 per-tensor scaled; activations follow the backbone’s quantization.
-The standardized error uses a LUT on clamped $\log\sigma^2$ values and accumulates in int32 before a single dequantization to float16 (or fixed-point with shared scale) for the final aggregation.
+Quantized export stores $P_\ell$, $W_\mu$, and $W_{\log\sigma^2}$ as int8 with per-tensor scaling, aligned with the backbone’s activation quantization scheme.
+The standardized residual uses a LUT on clamped $\log\sigma^2$ values and accumulates in int32 before a single dequantization to float16 (or fixed-point with shared scale) for final aggregation.
+This design keeps persistent memory minimal and avoids any temporal buffering beyond the activations already produced by the backbone.

-\paragraph{Timing and energy.} Latency is measured with the on-chip DWT cycle counter; interrupts masked, input already in SRAM, and timing spans from first layer call to posteriors and $U(x)$.
-Energy is measured on selected runs by shunt integration at 20\,kHz with temperature-compensated calibration; reported as mean$\pm$std over 1{,}000 inferences.
+Latency is measured using the on-chip DWT cycle counter with interrupts masked, assuming the input is already in SRAM; the timed region spans from the first layer call through posterior computation and final $U(x)$.
+Energy is measured for selected runs via shunt integration at 20\,kHz with temperature-compensated calibration, and we report mean$\pm$std over 1{,}000 inferences.